dfds/resource-provisioning-ssu-mvp/README.md

 ## Dependencies

-The following is non-exhustive list of the various dependencies that is utilized in the OMSK repository:
+The following is non-exhustive list of the various dependencies that is utilized in the repository:

 * [AutoMapper](https://automapper.readthedocs.io/en/latest/Getting-started.html)
 * [Mediatr](https://github.com/jbogard/MediatR/wiki)